Attribute & Variable Sampling Plans and Inspection Procedures

 - Protection against isolated lots that may have levels of nonconformances greater than can be considered acceptable.

-The most widely used standard for attributes sampling plans is ANSI/ASQ Z1.4.
+The most widely used standard for attributes sampling plans is ANSI/ASQ Z1.4, but this standard can also be used as the first approach.

 ANSI/ASQ Z1.4: Sampling Procedures and Tables for Inspection by Attributes